Light-Wizzard/galaxy-calculator/README.md

 This project is in work, so files might break, but source code should run if compiled on any machine.

-The Qt Installer Framework is working for Linux and Windows, but Linux is still broken, in work, and the Windows Installer will not download.
+The Qt Installer Framework is working for Linux and maybe Windows but the Installer will not download, in work, I have an installer for Windows 10 below, not sure about 8, but not 7.

 ## Status
 Unix: [![Travis Build Status](https://travis-ci.org/Light-Wizzard/galaxy-calculator.svg?branch=master)](https://travis-ci.org/Light-Wizzard/galaxy-calculator)